ozora-ogino/tflite-human-tracking/README.md

 The motivation of TensorFlow Lite Human Tracking is developing person tacking system for edge camera.
 For example, count the number of visitors.

-To track and detect people over frames, DeepSORT is adopted.
+To track and detect people over frames, SORT is adopted.

-For the detail about DeepSORT, refer [this great article](https://medium.com/augmented-startups/deepsort-deep-learning-applied-to-object-tracking-924f59f99104).

 Currently [YOLOv5](https://github.com/ultralytics/yolov5) models are supported for object detection.
 To get YOLOv5 tflite model, see [`models/README.md`](./models/README.md)